yukitomeow/git101/README.md

 I am in directory git101 andbranch fix.
 Another change but I am still in the directory of git 101 and branch name fix

 I am on the git101 directory and branch name fix again.

+I am on the git101 directory and branch fix again.